Carbon Creek (Star Trek: Enterprise): Reception

 "Carbon Creek" first aired September 25, 2002, on UPN.
-According to Nielsen it was rated 2.4 percent and had an audience share of 7.
+According to Nielsen, it was rated 2.4%, and had an audience share of seven.
 This means it was watched by 4.84 million viewers.
-This was up slightly from the previous week but down significantly from the first season.
-Among first run science fiction or fantasy genre shows that week Enterprise came in seventh place.
-By comparison, in first place with 11.3 million viewers was the season 2 premiere of Alias, a spy series starring Jennifer Garner broadcast on ABC.
+This was up slightly from the previous week, but down significantly from the first season.
+Among first run science fiction or fantasy genre shows that week, Enterprise came in seventh place.
+By comparison, in first place with 11.3 million viewers was the season two premiere of Alias, a spy series starring Jennifer Garner, broadcast on ABC.

-IGN gave the episode 7 out of 10, a "Good" rating, saying "it's better than the ads made it seem", and were thankful that it did not have anything to do with time travel.
+IGN gave the episode seven out of ten, a "Good" rating, saying "it's better than the ads made it seem", and were thankful that it did not have anything to do with time travel.
 They were positive about the nostalgia and the "fish out of water" moments, and enjoyed the episode even though they found it predictable.
 Michelle Eric Green of TrekNation, compared it to the film October Sky and the Deep Space Nine episode "Little Green Men", calling it "a derivative but fairly delightful episode".
 Green said the episode is worthwhile just for Mestral, who combines enthusiasm and open-mindedness with Spock-like deadpan humor.
-She praised the episode for getting the right balance of humor and drama, well-crafted performances, and fun visuals.
+She praised the episode for getting the right balance of humor and drama, well-crafted performances and fun visuals.

 Julia Houston, writing for About.com, criticized the lack of originality or consequences: "it's not a funny romp, nor a revealing glimpse into anyone's background.
 No one we care about learns anything, and we learn nothing about them.
 Here's hoping for better episodes in future."
 James Gray of The Digital Fix compared it to the Star Trek: Voyager episode "11:59".
 He concludes that "Carbon Creek" sums up the whole season as "nice to look at, well made and acted, an immaculately pristine forty-five minutes of television that is nevertheless a complete waste of time, having no purpose or point other than to fill in a slot on the schedule."
 Television Without Pity gave the episode a grade of B−.
-In his 2022 rewatch Keith DeCandido of Tor.com gave it 7 out of 10.
-DeCandido found it more effective than "11:59" but was bothered by some of the anachronisms and inaccuracies, saying "it's a fun episode.
+In his 2022 rewatch, Keith DeCandido of Tor.com gave it seven out of ten.
+DeCandido found it more effective than "11:59", but was bothered by some of the anachronisms and inaccuracies, saying "it's a fun episode.
 Just wish they’d done more than a modicum of research…".